EonTAS/Backend-Dev/README.md

 - Views

 # Client Story Testing
-As a User:
+## As a User:

-- Want to be able to make an account
+## Want to be able to make an account

-Create Account
+- Create Account

+tests that creating an account that doesnt already exist works

+<b>Works as intended</b>

 <img src="testing/register/success.gif" width=33% height=33% alt="Success">

-Create Account invalid name and Create Account invalid password
+- Create Account with invalid name or invalid password

+tests that input validation works as intended rejecting invalid info

+<b>Works as intended</b>

 <img src="testing/register/invalidNamePass.gif" width=33% height=33% alt="invalidNamePass">

-Create Account that already exists
+- Create Account that already exists

+tests that you can't create an account that matches another's username exactly

+<b>Works as intended</b>

 <img src="testing/register/alreadyExists.gif" width=33% height=33% alt="already exists">

-- Want to be able to view items that I have purchased
+## Want to be able to view items that I have purchased

-Click button with no items
+- Click button with no items

+Makes sure item view works when you have not yet bought an item

+<b>Works as intended</b>

 <img src="testing/viewItems/0bought.gif" width=33% height=33% alt="none bought">

-Click button with 1 item
+- Click button with 1 item

+tests that if you have one item, the list shows correctly

+<b>Works as intended</b>

 <img src="testing/viewItems/1bought.gif" width=33% height=33% alt="one bought">

-Click button with lots of items
+- Click button with lots of items

+tests that if you have multiple items, the list shows correctly

+<b>Works as intended</b>

 <img src="testing/viewItems/nbought.gif" width=33% height=33% alt="multiple bought">

-- Want to be able to deposit money into account so i can buy items
+## Want to be able to deposit money into account so i can buy items

-Deposit 1
+- Deposit 1

+Tests that you can input a deposit value and have it work

+<b>Works as intended</b>

 <img src="testing/deposit/deposit1.gif" width=33% height=33% alt="Deposit 1">

-Deposit X
+- Deposit X

+Tests that you can input a deposit with a decimal value

+<b>Works as intended</b>

 <img src="testing/deposit/depositx.gif" width=33% height=33% alt="deposit with decimal value">

-Deposit Pi
+- Deposit a floating point

+Tests that you cant input a value thats precise to more than £0.01

+<b>Works as intended</b>

 <img src="testing/deposit/depositPi.gif" width=33% height=33% alt="deposit lots of bits">

-Deposit -1
+- Deposit -1

+Tests that you cant deposit a negative value

+<b>Works as intended</b>

 <img src="testing/deposit/depositMinus1.gif" width=33% height=33% alt="deposit negative value">

-- Want to be able to delete my own account
+## Want to be able to delete my own account

-Delete account
+- Delete account

+Tests that you can delete your account

+<b>Works as intended</b>

 <img src="testing/delete/delete.gif" width=33% height=33% alt="delete account">

-- Want to be able to log in to my account at a later time
+## Want to be able to log in to my account at a later time

-Log in with correct Password
+- Log in with correct Password

+Tests that with valid user info you can log in

+<b>Works as intended</b>

 <img src="testing/login/correctCredentials.gif" width=33% height=33% alt="correct login">

-log in with correct password but incorrect username
+- log in with correct username but incorrect password

+Tests that if you misstype your username then it doesnt log in

+<b>Works as intended</b>

 <img src="testing/login/incorrectName.gif" width=33% height=33% alt="incorrect name">

-log in with correct password but incorrect password
+- log in with correct password but incorrect username

+Tests that if you misstype your password then it doesnt log in

+<b>Works as intended</b>

 <img src="testing/login/incorrectPassword.gif" width=33% height=33% alt="incorrect password">

-log in with correct password for someones account but invalid name
+- log in with correct password for someones account but invalid name

+Tests that if you type a valid password to a different account it doesnt magically log into theirs

+<b>Works as intended</b>

 <img src="testing/login/validPassword.gif" width=33% height=33% alt="valid pass">

-- Want to be able to log out of my account
+## Want to be able to log out of my account

-Press Logout
+- Logout

+Tests that logging out logs out

+<b>Works as intended</b>

 <img src="testing/logout/logout.gif" width=33% height=33% alt="logout">

-- Want to be able to view all items in the store that i can buy
+## Want to be able to view all items in the store that i can buy

-View Store, show things are locked off
+- View Store, show things are locked off

+Just checks that store view works

+<b>Works as intended</b>

 <img src="testing/storeView/storeView.gif" width=33% height=33% alt="store view">

-- Want to be able to pick items I want to buy
+## Want to be able to pick items I want to buy

 Put item in shopping basket